-Colin practices as an Advocate Attorney and handles diverse areas of civil law practice including corporate/commercial; securities regulation; insurance; land matters; administrative law; proceeds of crime/money laundering matters and employment claims.
-He regularly represents clients in the High Court of Justice and the Court of Appeal; and was a member of a team of lawyers representing a client in a high profile matter which was decided by the Privy Council (Trinidad and Tobago's Highest Court of Jurisdiction).
-He also appears as advocate attorney before Commissions of Enquiry representing clients which have included the Attorney General and a multi-national accounting firm.
+Colin practices as an Advocate Attorney and handles diverse areas of civil law practice including corporate/commercial; securities regulation; insurance; land matters; administrative law; proceeds of crime/money laundering matters construction law and employment claims.
+He regularly represents clients in the High Court of Justice and the Court of Appeal; and has appeared before the Privy Council He also appears as Counsel in arbitrations and before Commissions of Enquiry such as the Commission of Enquiry into the Construction Sector of Trinidad and Tobago and the Commission of Enquiry into the Collapse of CL Financial Ltd. et al representing clients which have included inter alia the Attorney General and a multi-national accounting firm.

-Colin was also an Acting Puisne Judge of the High Court of Justice of Trinidad and Tobago for a six-month period.
-He has also served as a member of the Disciplinary Committee to hear complaints against fellow members of his profession.
+Colin also sat as a Temporary Judge of the High Court of Justice of Trinidad and Tobago from September 2007 to April 2008.
+He has also served as a member of the Disciplinary Committee to hear complaints against fellow members of his profession from 2003 to 2007.

-He is a seasoned tutor at the Hugh Wooding Law School in the areas of Trial Advocacy and Civil Practice and Procedure, is passionate about the traditions and responsibilities of the Legal Profession and committed to ensuring that these continue and are passed on to the younger members of the Profession.
+He was a seasoned tutor at the Hugh Wooding Law School for 20 years in the areas of Trial Advocacy and for a year in the subject Civil Practice and Procedure, is passionate about the traditions and responsibilities of the Legal Profession and committed to ensuring that these continue and are passed on to the younger members of the Profession.